gbouchar/gbouchar.github.io/index.md

 My name is Guillaume Bouchard,
 I am a senior researcher at [University College London][ucl] (UCL) after 11 years at [Xerox Research Centre Europe][xrcegb] in Grenoble, France.
 I'm passionate about [Machine Learning][ml] and [Natural Language Processing][nlp] (NLP).
-My long term objective is to replaceprogramming languages with interactive dialog interaction in natural language.
+My long term objective is to replace programming languages with interactive dialog interaction in natural language.
 We recently created a company called [Bloomsbury-AI][bai] with colleagues to make this project real.
 The main idea of the company is presented in [this video][videobai].

 In my research in machine learning, I'm always interested in the beauty of math, especially when this helps to solve real worl problems.
 I'm a big fan of:
-* *variational inference*: how to transform an intractable integral into an optimization problem),
+* *variational inference*: how to transform an intractable integral into an optimization problem.
+Classically, people use a method called Variational Bayes (VB) which is based on Jensen inequality, but I found a [new way][vh] of doing using Holder inequality that has much nicer theoretical properties.
 * *stochastic optimization*:  using randomization techniques to learn faster.
-In particular the concepts of *learning to sample* and *learning to optimize* seem to be really promising research topics,
+In particular the concepts of *[learning to sample][awsgd]* and *learning to optimize* seem to be really promising research topics,
-* *factorization model*: why spectral theory appear naturally in many different areas and how embedding models can the seen as good prior for logical reasoning.
+* *factorization model*: why spectral theory appear naturally in many different areas and why embedding models can the seen as [good prior for logical reasoning][signrank].

 I natural language processing, I have been interested for many years in flexible models that can learn from a huge amount of data.
 The hope is to automatically learn general facts about the world, without having to specify an intermediary representation, such as grammatical classes or ontologies.
 This means: